ROCm/HIP/docs/reference/c++_support.rst

 * have a ``constexpr`` specifier
 * have a parameter of type ``std::initializer_list`` or ``va_list``
 * use an rvalue reference as a parameter.
+* use parameters having different sizes in host and device code, e.g. long double arguments, or structs containing long double members.
+* use struct-type arguments which have different layout in host and device code.

 Kernels can have variadic template parameters, but only one parameter pack, which must be the last item in the template parameter list.